 Meditate to protect yourself from depression

 Negative thoughts can be a painful and crippling feature of depression.
 Mindfulness meditation will help you handle strong emotions and negative thoughts in new ways, which can be valuable when trying to recover from depression without medication.
-It can also prevent from falling back into depression a second time.
+It can also prevent falling back into depression a second time.

 In 2010, Dr Norman Farb and his colleagues discovered that those who meditated regularly reacted differently to sadness by using their ‘present moment network’ area of their brains.